thedynamiclinker/ld/Home.md

 ---

 P.S.
-Don't worry about all the other webpages that are currently floating around in that sidebar over to the left.
-The members told me those other webpages will all be as good as me eventually.
-But I've read most of them, and it's clear that some of them aren't quite "finished" just yet.
-Personally I think the [[Business Plan]] is pretty nice.
-It's friendly and professional, just like me.
-The others are, well, a bit more like the members.
-Proceed with caution.
+There are some other webpages floating around in that sidebar over to the left.
+They're works in progress.
+No promises about what's in there, or whether it makes sense yet.
+Some of the members are open source software nerds, so they seem to think it's ok to just publish stuff that isn't done yet.

 Sincerely (again),